What is PeerBerry?

 Cons – What We Don’t Like

-- Website response time – extremely slow for reports
+- Website response time – extremely slow for reports and some other functions

 - No search function – which makes navigation difficult

 - FAQ – can be improved by adding more information